Crowhurst, East Sussex: St George's Church

 A nearby flying bomb explosion destroyed much of the original stained glass in 1944.

+Crowhurst Christian Healing Centre

+The Crowhurst Christian Healing Centre (CCHC) is an Anglican healing retreat, located at The Old Rectory on Forewood Lane.
+It was founded in 1928 as the Divine Healing Mission by the Australian faith healer James Moore Hickson.

 Landmarks

 The ruins of the ancient manor house originally built by Walter de Scotney in 1250 stand in a private garden just south of the churchyard.
 It was rebuilt and enlarged by John, Earl of Richmond between 1357 and 1360.